Omair Saleh

 Full-Stack Engineer · AI-Native Builder

-Each built solo, end-to-end.
-The interesting part isn't the feature list — it's the mess I walked into and the decisions that shaped how I built my way out.
+Each built solo.
+The real story is the mess I walked into and the decisions that got it shipped.

 01